taki-mekhalfa/taki-mekhalfa.github.io/about.markdown

 permalink: /about/
 ---

-Hello my name is Taki!
+Hello!
+The name is Taki!
 A software engineer with a profound quest for Existential Understanding.
-I Hate complexity and am obsessed with the fascinating intricacies of software engineering challenges.
+I Hate complexity and am obsessed with the intricacies of software engineering challenges.

-**Golang**, **Rust**, and **Pytho**n are my trusted companions, each with its own quirks and powers waiting to be harnessed.
+**Golang**, **Rust**, and **Python** are my trusted companions, each with its own quirks and powers.

 In my freetime I enjoy spending time with my *Nouss*, delve into the abyss of the existential melancholy with *Ghiles* and watch huge machinery videos.